temporalio/sdk-ruby/README.md

 features and support, this section covers differences from the Coinbase SDK to help those looking to migrate.

 See [this Ruby sample](https://github.com/temporalio/samples-ruby/tree/main/coinbase_ruby) which demonstrates interoperability between Coinbase Ruby and Temporal Ruby clients, workflows, and activities.
-Specifically it discusses how to disable API class loading on the Coinbase Ruby side if needing to use both dependencies in the same project since two sets of API classes cannot both be present.
+Specifically, it discusses how to disable API class loading on the Coinbase Ruby side if needing to use both dependencies in the same project, since two sets of API classes cannot both be present.

 Migration cannot be done on a live, running workflow.
-Overall, Coinbase Ruby workflow events are incompatible with Temporal Ruby workflow events at runtime, so a live workflow migration cannot occur, an alternative task queue would be needed.
+Overall, Coinbase Ruby workflow events are incompatible with Temporal Ruby workflow events at runtime, so both SDK versions cannot have workers for the same task queue.
+A live workflow migration cannot occur, an separate task queue would be needed.
 However, Coinbase Ruby clients, workflows, and activities can be used with Temporal Ruby clients, workflows, and activities in either direction.
+Migrating from the Coinbase Ruby SDK to the Temporal Ruby SDK would be similar to migrating from Temporal Go SDK to Temporal Java SDK.
+You can interact across, but the workflow events are incompatible and therefore the task queues cannot be served by both at the same time.

 Here is an overview of the primary differences between the SDKs: